Overview

 Run the Agent as a daemon service

-Ideally, you want one running Datadog Agent container on each EC2 instance.
-The easiest way to achieve this is to run the Datadog Agent Task Definition as a Daemon Service.
+To have one Datadog Agent container running on each EC2 instance, run the Datadog Agent task definition as a daemon service.

 Schedule a daemon service in AWS using Datadog’s ECS task

-1. Log in to the AWS console and navigate to the ECS Clusters section.
-Click into your cluster you run the Agent on.
+1. Log in to the AWS Console and navigate to the ECS section.
+On the Clusters page, choose the cluster you run the Agent on.

-The initial Task Definition provided above is a fairly minimal one.
-This Task Definition deploys an Agent container with a base configuration to collect core metrics about the containers in your ECS cluster.
-This Agent can also run Agent Integrations based on Docker Autodiscovery Labels discovered on your corresponding containers.
+The task definition files provided in the previous section are minimal.
+These files deploy an Agent container with a base configuration to collect core metrics about the containers in your ECS cluster.
+The Agent can also run Agent integrations based on Docker Labels discovered on your containers.

 DogStatsD